Give by Going

 Elisa & I stopped worrying long ago about whether our trips would positively impact the Espinhaço and its residents.

-We’ve seen firsthand what happens when money moves directly into the range’s small communities.
+We’ve seen what happens when money moves directly into the range’s small communities.

 We’ve seen what steady work means for families who didn’t have it before.